masak/alma/spec/03-statements.md

-A _`throw` statement_ evaluates an expression to a value (expected to be of type `Exception`), and abruptly finishes and proceeds up the dynamic call stack, looking for the first `catch` clause that matches the value.
-Execution continues at the `catch` clause's block.
-In case there is no such `catch` clause, program execution finishes abruptly with an error based on the value.
+A _`throw` statement_ evaluates an expression to a value (expected to be of type `Exception`), and abruptly finishes and proceeds up the dynamic call stack, looking for the first `CATCH` phaser.
+Execution continues at the `CATCH` phaser's block.
+In case there is no such `CATCH` phaser, program execution finishes abruptly with an error based on the value.

 ```
 <throw-statement> ::= "throw" <expression> <semicolon>